RiverX15/RiverX15/README.md

 # Hi!

-I’m Shikhar Singh, a Computer Science freshman at Birla Institute of Technology and Science, Pilani—Pilani Campus.
+I’m Shikhar Singh, a Computer Science sophomore at Birla Institute of Technology and Science, Pilani—Pilani Campus.

 I have basic knowledge of C, C++ and Python, and am an aspiring competitive programmer.
 You may have a look at my [Codeforces](https://codeforces.com/profile/RiverX15),